MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 ---
 # Surface Hub 3 security best practices

 Surface Hub 3 runs Microsoft Teams Rooms on Windows in a locked-down state.
-Depending on the security posture of your organization, you may wish to take additional security measures, as described in this article.
-At a minium it's recommended to perform the following tasks:
+Depending on the security posture of your organization, you may wish to take other security measures, as described in this article.
+At a minimum, we recommended the following:

 - [Change default local admin password](#change-default-local-admin-password)
 - [Set a UEFI password](#set-a-uefi-password)